Tukoji Rao Holkar

-Tukoji Rao Holkar (26 June 1723 – 15 August 1797), belonging to the Holkar clan of the Marathas was the feudatory of Indore (r.
-1795–1797).
+Tukoji Rao Holkar (26 June 1723 – 15 August 1797), belonging to the Holkar clan of the Maratha Empire, was the feudatory ruler of Indore from 1795 to 1797.
 Tukoji Holkar was the adopted son of Malhar Rao Holkar, he was the second son of Shrimant Tanuji Holkar, a nephew of Malhar Rao Holkar.
 Thus he was also the grand-nephew of Malhar Rao Holkar.
 He married two wives.
-He had four sons Kashi Rao, Malhar Rao II Holkar, Yashwant Rao, Vithoji Rao.
+He had four sons Kashi Rao, Malhar Rao Holkar II, Yashwant Rao, and Vithoji Rao.

-Life and Career
+Life and career

 After the demise of Ahilyabai Holkar, Tukoji Rao was the only suitable person who could preserve the splendour of Holkar kingdom intact.
 He became the fourth ruler of the kingdom for a short period from 1795 to 1797 and protected the province as a courageous soldier.
 It was a time of crisis when Tukoji Rao received the responsibility of the Holkar Kingdom.
 Khanderao, husband of Ahilyabai had already lost his life in Kumbher war of 1754.
 Tukoji Rao Holkar was the most trustworthy commander-in-chief of Shreemant Malhar Rao Holkar.
 While on death bed, Malhar Rao's appreciation of Tukoji further intensified his loyalty to the royal house of Holkars.
 Malhar Rao said "You are the only one who can uphold my name and protect Prince Male Rao Holkar (grandson of Malhar Rao) after my death".
 But, Male Rao also had a very short-life span.
 He died on 13 March 1767 due to sickness.
 At this juncture, it was Tukoji Rao who has submitted himself to the service of Ahilyabai and she could withstand with the challenges she had in the service of her people of Malwa.
 Ahilyabai also respected him as her brother-in-law as Tukoji Rao was the adopted son of Malhar Rao Holkar I.

 The remarkable and sincere services rendered by Tukoji Rao Holkar I during the reign of Malhar Rao Holkar I as a Commander in his army and during Ahilyabai Holkar as a Commander-in-Chief could congregate much recognition to his extraordinary talents in administration and as a chief of the armed forces.
 He, in the meantime, never forgot for a moment his original sense of obligation to the royal house of Holkars.
 He was more than obedient; he was dutiful, and all his actions were directed to please and conciliate the royal chair to which he was solely indebted for his high station.
 The people of Malwa felt themselves secure in the hands of Tukoji Rao Holkar I and the territories comprising the Holkar State continued to be prosperous for nearly two years after the death of Ahilya Bai.